 Consider this example scenario:

 Two of your core values are “friendship” and “integrity.”

 Helping her would fit your “friendship” value.
-But going the homework would also go against your “integrity” value.
+But doing the homework would also go against your “integrity” value.
 So how do you decide?
 How can you justify putting one value over another?

-Closing thought: Core values improve your character development by giving characters dimension and depth.
+Core values give your characters dimension and depth

 A character that values integrity and always, every time without fail chooses to follow the road of integrity is often flat and predictable.
 So make your character uncomfortable!
 Make them stress over their decisions.
 Make them miserable.
 Only then will they be miserably human like the rest of us.